kikoseijo/klaravel/wiki/formers.md

   ),
 ```

-Checkboxes and radios having issues with alignments, use the components or by hand...
+Checkboxes and radios having issues with alignments, use the components ?? by hand...

 #### Create record